Step 3. Specify Advanced NFS File Share Settings

 - In the Advanced window, select one of the following options:

 - To ignore the snapshot functionality, select Backup directly from the file share.
 Veeam Backup & Replication will ignore locked files and folders.
 When creating a backup job, you can configure notifications to list files and folders that are skipped during the backup procedure.
-For more information see Notification Settings.
+For more information see the Notification Settings section.

 If you select this option, you can additionally use custom scripts written by you, for example, to create a snapshot before the backup and remove it after the backup.
-You can define these scripts when creating a new file backup job, as described in section Script Settings.
+You can define these scripts when creating a new file backup job, as described in the Script Settings section.

 Consider that Veeam Backup & Replication does not take snapshots itself, but it can use a snapshot taken by the storage system.